MayronnGomes/MayronnGomes/README.md

 **💡 Projects I'm Currently Working On:**
 - [Soccer Fingers 3D](https://github.com/MayronnGomes/Soccer-Fingers-3D.git) - Dive into the world of Finger Football, a fast-paced and addictive game where strategy and precision are key.
 In this unique take on football, your only control is over the ball itself.
+- DevJobsJunior🔒 - DevJobsJunior is a website focused on advertising job openings for junior web developers using the Web Scraping process.

 <!--START_SECTION:waka-->
 **🐱 My GitHub Data**